CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 scp user_name@transfer.cam.uchc.edu:/Path/to/count/*.counts /path/to/your/local/destination/directory
 ```

 You may alternatively use an FTP client with a graphical user interface such as FileZilla or Cyberduck. `transfer.cam.uchc.edu` is the server used to transfer files.
 Regular login nodes cannot be used for file transfer.
 The transfer server should only be used to move files of small to moderate size (e.g < 1GB).
-For larger files, please use Globus (see our tutorial on the CBC webpage).
+For larger files, please use Globus (see tutorial on the CBC webpage).

 Typical DE analyses involve both a statistical analysis, which is used to rigorously identify genes of interest and their effect sizes, and data visualization, which is used both as a way of illustrating results and as a form of quality control.
 Even a quick examination of some of the plots we'll make below can reveal problematic samples or unexpected heterogeneity within treatment groups that could bias results, or to put things in a more positive light, inspire new analyses or interpretations.